Darxo/Hardened/README.md

 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - All Skills from the **Lorekeeper** now have skill descriptions
+- Corpses will now display the round, in which they were created
 - Add Setting for making the hotkeys for **Wait** fire continuously, instead of only when released

 ### World